by Niklas Göransson

 – I just wanted a new album to listen to, I’m desperate for something to blow my mind and the rest of the world is currently not blowing my fucking mind.
 I have the guitar sound I want, I’m able to do that.
 I want certain riff-changes, I can do that.
 Style of singing; no problem.
 I can do whatever I want to hear so why shouldn’t I go and fucking do it?
 Instead of going through five hundred new releases per year to find one I like a bit of this and a bit of that of, I’ll put all the shit I enjoy in one fucking record and listen to it meself.
 It’s a good thing we’re lucky enough that other people appreciate it as well – but if I they didn’t, as long as I get my copy of the record, I don’t give a fuck.

 You’ve reached the end of the first part of this conversation.
-The second feature is an entirely separate article scheduled for Bardo Methodology #3 – it’s significantly longer and chronicles Rob’s coming of age in Whyalla as well as his subsequent adventures and misfortunes in the outside world.
+The second feature is significantly longer and chronicles Rob’s coming of age in Whyalla as well as his subsequent adventures and misfortunes in the outside world.
+Published in Bardo Methodology #3.